MuninnDB

 The Problem

-The world has built AI models that think in real-time, then stored their memories in databases designed for invoices.
+The world has built AI that thinks in real-time, then stored its memories in databases designed for invoices.
 The mismatch is costing you.

 🧩